Partial charge

 In atomic physics, a partial charge (or net atomic charge) is a non-integer charge value when measured in elementary charge units.
 It is represented by the Greek lowercase delta (𝛿), namely 𝛿− or 𝛿+.

 Partial charges are created due to the asymmetric distribution of electrons in chemical bonds.
 For example, in a polar covalent bond like HCl, the shared electron oscillates between the bonded atoms.
 The resulting partial charges are a property only of zones within the distribution, and not the assemblage as a whole.
 For example, chemists often choose to look at a small space surrounding the nucleus of an atom: When an electrically neutral atom bonds chemically to another neutral atom that is more electronegative, its electrons are partially drawn away.
 This leaves the region about that atom's nucleus with a partial positive charge, and it creates a partial negative charge on the atom to which it is bonded.

 In such a situation, the distributed charges taken as a group always carries a whole number of elementary charge units.
 Yet one can point to zones within the assemblage where less than a full charge resides, such as the area around an atom's nucleus.
 This is possible in part because particles are not like mathematical points—which must be either inside a zone or outside it—but are smeared out by the uncertainty principle of quantum mechanics.
 Because of this smearing effect, if one defines a sufficiently small zone, a fundamental particle may be both partly inside and partly outside it.

 Uses

 Partial atomic charges are used in molecular mechanics force fields to compute the electrostatic interaction energy using Coulomb's law, even though this leads to substantial failures for anisotropic charge distributions.
 Partial charges are also often used for a qualitative understanding of the structure and reactivity of molecules.

-Occasionally, δδ+ is used to indicate a partial charge that is less positively charged than δ+ (likewise for δδ-) in cases where it's relevant to do so.
-This can be extended to δδδ+ to indicate even weaker partial charges as well.
-Generally, a single δ+ (or δ-) is sufficient for most discussions of partial charge in organic chemistry.
+Occasionally, δδ+ is used to indicate a partial charge that is less positively charged than δ+ (likewise for δδ−) in cases where it is relevant to do so.
+This can be extended to δδδ± to indicate even weaker partial charges as well.
+Generally, a single δ+ (or δ−) is sufficient for most discussions of partial charge in organic chemistry.